FairRootGroup/FairRoot/alignment/readme.md

 # Usage

 This approach assumes one global, perfect version of the detector geometry that is changed during runtime of the simualtion steps, but never stored to disk.
 This ensures that there is always one known-good geometry, which we will call ideal geometry.
+The AlignmentHandler class changes the geometry that currently loaded into the gGeoManager, so every following macro that uses the gGeoManager uses this changed geometry.

 The user can choose wether to apply the misalignments to the geometry or the generated data.